florian/reading-notes/books/4_Game_Theory/README.md

 - *Zero-sum* games: Players have opposite interest.
 Player A's gain is player B's loss.
 Elections are zero-sum games, trade is generally not
 - Two strategies are in equilibrium if neither player improves by changing their strategy (*Note: Seems like a local optimum*)
 - In two-person, zero-sum games all equilibrium points have the same payoff.
-In non-zero-sum games this does not have to be the case, as an alternative outcome might be preferrable to both players
+In non-zero-sum games this does not have to be the case, as an alternative outcome might be preferable to both players
 - If we assume B knows A's strategy, then B will try to minimize the row that A chooses.
 A should then choose the maximum of these minimum values.
 This is called the *maximin*.
 The opposite is called the *minimax*.
 If both values are the same, an equilibrium has been found
 - If an equilibrium exists, we call it the *solution* to the game and its payoff the *value* of the game
 - The value is what a player playing according to their equilibrium strategy can expect as a minimum payoff and what they can expect as a maximum payoff for their opponent